Miner501/paRks/README.md

 ## Limitations

 The way the OSRM package is structured only allows for car based routing.
-This means that the route it suggests you to take, may not be the shortest or most realistic one.
+This means that the route it suggests may not be the shortest or most realistic one.
 Additionally, because OSM is a community project, there are some small issues in the road-network.
 This may cause there to be “islands” within the zone that are shown as being inaccessible, even though in actuality they are perfectly accessible.
 An example of this is shown in the plot above, where one of these “islands of inaccessibility” is located just north of the large blue space.
 Additionally OSRM struggles with routing for very short distances, causing the travel zone calculation to become buggy, if the distance to be calculated is less than 2 km.
 These are known bugs, for which there is currently no available simple fix.
-In the future it may be possible to create an own API for OSM-based routing that includes walking, or cycling.
+In the future it may be possible to create a custom API for OSM-based routing that includes walking, or cycling.